Congratulations, Class of 2026!

 In celebration of the Greenwood’s 100th anniversary and to ensure the safety of our community, repairs have been made on the stone steps in the center aisle.
 The Facilities team laid new sod at the top of the Greenwood as well, just in time for graduation.

 This lovely work was made possible by the generous support of the Classes of 2022, 2023, 2024, and 2025, as well as the Upper School Parents’ Council.
-Originally a gift from the Class of 1926, the Greenwood is an iconic location on campus that has provided beautiful and lush surroundings for Shakespeare plays, assemblies, Meetings for Worship, and Commencements.
+Originally a gift from the Alumni Association, the Greenwood is an iconic location on campus that has provided beautiful and lush surroundings for Shakespeare plays, assemblies, Meetings for Worship, and Commencements.
 Our immense thanks for the generosity of these community members!

 Westtown School and Germantown Friends School (GFS) sent a delegation to the United Nations COP30 climate summit in Belém, Brazil.
 At the thirtieth annual COP (Conference of the Parties) summit, delegates from 194 countries across the globe gathered to address the climate crisis collaboratively.
 At these conferences, they set goals, share their country’s progress, negotiate action plans, and formulate legal agreements.